Dragon Ball Z: Production and broadcasting

 Throughout the production, the voice actors were tasked with playing different characters and performing their lines on cue, switching between roles as necessary.
 The voice actors were unable to record the lines separately because of the close dialogue timing.
 When asked if juggling the different voices of Goku, Gohan and Goten were difficult, Masako Nozawa said that it was not and that she was able to switch roles simply upon seeing the character's picture.
 She did admit that when they were producing two films a year and television specials in addition to the regular series, there were times when they had only line art to look at while recording, which made giving finer nuanced details in her performance difficult.

 One of the character designers for Dragon Ball Z was Tadayoshi Yamamuro.
 He was responsible for designing and animating Goku's Super Saiyan form in the series.
 He used the martial artist Bruce Lee as a reference for Goku's Super Saiyan form, stating that, when he "first becomes a Super Saiyan, his slanting pose with that scowling look in his eyes is all Bruce Lee."
 In the original manga itself, Goku's piercing eyes in Super Saiyan form were also based on Bruce Lee's paralyzing glare.

-Series Director Daisuke Nishio left the series after personally directing Episode #202.
-Nishio left the series to become series director of Aoki Densetsu Shoot!.
-The role of series director was not officially filled for Episodes #200-291, despite Nishio's directing of Episode #202.